WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 The **window** object is the access point for all the other objects exposed by the browser.
 This is *the default object* for scripting, i.e., all its properties and methods are available at global scope, without explicitly specifying the window object.

-The interface of the window contains some very useful features, including
+The interface of window contains some very useful features, including

 - The `alert(message)` method, which shows the given *message* in a dialog box (with the OK button only).